Nuitka/Nuitka/README.rst

 code of all the programs given, but sharing modules used in them.
 They therefore do not have to be distributed multiple times.

-Lets call the basename of the main path, and entry point.
-The names of these must of course be different.
+Let's call the basename of the main path, and entry point.
+The names of these must, of course, be different.
 Then the created binary can execute either entry point, and will react to what ``sys.argv[0]`` appears to it.
 So if executed in the right way (with something like ``subprocess`` or OS API you can control this name), or by renaming or copying the